 Small classes, big resources

 Students here get to know their professors and classmates the way they would at a small liberal arts college but have all the opportunities of a major research institution with a global reach.

 Students are able (and encouraged) to build the academic path that is right for them, with guidance from staff and administrators to help them find their way.
 Many students work on independent projects with professors, mentors, and teams and take advantage of study abroad, internships, and advanced graduate study.
-Several resources, like the Hopkins Office for Undergraduate Research, Dean’s Undergraduate Research Award, Provost’s Undergraduate Research Award, and Woodrow Wilson Undergraduate Research Fellowship, are available to give participants the chance to complete projects of their own design.
+Several resources—like the Hopkins Office for Undergraduate Research, ASPIRE Grant, Provost’s Undergraduate Research Award, and Woodrow Wilson Undergraduate Research Fellowship—are available to give participants the chance to complete projects of their own design.
 Johns Hopkins has schools, centers, and affiliates throughout Baltimore—most are linked by a free shuttle bus—as well as in the DC area, across the country, and throughout the world.

 The Homewood campus, Baltimore, and beyond